 www.mathildesf.com

 If you’re hoping to try a different San Francisco restaurant for a New Year’s Eve dinner, why not Mathilde?
-A classic French bistro set in SoMA, Mathilde is led by Lina Yew and her husband Thierry Clement.
-While no special NYE menu is currently available, you will have no problem finding a selection to your liking.
-Most significantly are house specialties like braised lamb shank and 7-hour slow cooked duck confit.
-Likewise, you may like coq au vin ($25), pan seared Chilean sea bass ($36) or black Angus hanger steak ($30).
-There are additional dishes as well, such as fried brussels sprouts, sauteed butter spinach and mix mushrooms truffle oil.
-To conclude your French dining experience, order the dark chocolate mousse, carmelized apple tarte tatin, profiterole or floating island.
-Lina and Thierry are also the proprietors of L’ardoise French bistro on Noe Street, where Thierry serves as the executive chef.
+A classic French bistro set in SoMA, Mathilde is led by Lina Yew and her husband, Thierry Clement.
+While no special NYE menu is available, you will have no problem finding a selection you like.
+Most significantly, house specialties like braised lamb shank and 7-hour slow-cooked duck confit are included.
+Likewise, you may like coq au vin ($25), pan-seared Chilean sea bass ($36), or black Angus hanger steak ($30).
+There are also additional dishes, such as fried Brussels sprouts, sauteed butter spinach, and mixed mushrooms and truffle oil.
+To conclude your French dining experience, order the dark chocolate mousse, caramelized apple tarte tatin, profiterole, or floating island.
+Lina and Thierry are also the proprietors of L’ardoise French Bistro on Noe Street, where Thierry serves as the executive chef.

 O’ By Claude Le Tohic